nathandavis18/NotVim-Editor/README.md

  - Arrow keys cannot be held to quickly navigate through the screen on Linux.
  - Cursor does not save rendered position, but rather position within the file, so cursor may appear to jump around when moving up/down
+ - Screen randomly flickers (not sure why, but I am working on finding the culprit)

 <hr>